What to Support

 To learn more about giving to the Orvis School of Nursing, contact Kara Mays at (775) 682-8567.

 The University of Nevada Cooperative Extension's mission has not changed since its inception in 1914.
 Together with volunteers, its more than 200 personnel in 18 offices deliver non-degree, educational programs in agriculture, horticulture, health and nutrition, natural resources and community development.
+Make a gift to the University of Nevada Cooperative Extension.

 To learn more about Cooperative Extension, contact Ralph Phillips, director of development, (775) 784-4390.